Azerbaijan`s Defense Ministry: Armenian armed units violated ceasefire 43 times

 AzerTAg.az

-"Military units of the armed forces of Armenia violated ceasefire 43 times throughout the day in various directions of the front, using large-caliber weapons to escalate situation," Azerbaijan`s Ministry of Defense said in a statement.
+"Military units of the armed forces of Armenia violated ceasefire 43 times throughout the day in various direction of the front," Azerbaijan`s Ministry of Defense said in a statement.

-"Armenian armed forces, located on nameless hills in Chambarak region subjected to fire the positions of the Azerbaijan Army located on nameless hills in Gadabay region," the ministry said.

-"The positions of the Azerbaijan Army were also fired from the positions of Armenian military units located near the occupied Goyarkh village of Tartar region, Novruzlu, Yusifjanli, Marzili villages of Aghdam region, Kuropatkino village of Khojavend region, Garvand, Garakhanbayli, Ashaghi Seyidahmadli, Gorgan, Kurdlar, Horadiz villages of Fuzuli region, Mehdili village of Jabrayil region, as well as from the positions located on nameless hills in Tartar and Khojavend regions.
+"The positions of Azerbaijan Army were fired from the positions of Armenian military units located near the occupied Novruzlu, Yusifjanly, Marzili villages of Aghdam region, Kuropatkino village of Khojavend region, Ashaghy Veysalli, Garvand, Garakhanbayli, Ashaghy Seyidahmadli, Gorgan, Kurdlar, Horadiz villages of Fuzuli region, Nuzgar and Mehdili villages of Jabrayil region, as well as from the positions located on nameless hills in Terter and Khojavend regions," the ministry added.

-The enemy was suppressed by retaliation fire.
-Our units fully control the operational situation," the ministry added.

 Text contains orthographic mistake